ADVERTISEMENT

 Nobody can tell your own story as well as you.
 Here’s how to get started transforming your memories into memoirs.

 Struggling to remember part of your past?
-Check out these four quick ways to spark memories from guest blogger and author of the Story of My Life workbook, Sunny Jane Morton: Recording your own history can be a rewarding experience, both personally and for your genealogy research—you never know…
+Check out these four quick ways to spark memories from the author of a workbook on capturing stories of a lifetime.

 Preserve your legacy and your family’s stories with a guided autobiography.
 Richard Campbell shares three easy steps, plus 10 themes for your memoir.